-If income tax is due exceeding wage tax withheld with any, income tax declaration to the inspectorate of taxes is obligatory.
+If income tax is due to an amount exceeding wage tax withheld during the calendar year, filing an income tax return to the inspectorate of taxes is obligatory.
 Any wage tax withheld is credited against the final income tax liability.

-Payment of the levied taxes by the employer at declaration within fifteen days after the end of the period is obligatory.
+Payment of the taxes withheld by the employer at wage tax return within fifteen days after the end of the tax period is obligatory.

-If the business traveller works for a permanent establishment in Aruba, the employer is obliged to withhold wage tax.
+If the business traveler works for a permanent establishment in Aruba, the employer is obliged to withhold wage tax.

-The arm’s length principle is applicable on all transfer pricing between affiliated companies with regard to all mutual legal relations (e.g. management fees and remunerations for other services provided, interest on loans, etc).
+The arm’s length principle is applicable on all transactions between affiliated companies (e.g. management fees and remunerations for other services provided, interest on loans, etc).